bergesinstitute/graf-method/book-4-unit-2.md

 *complementos circunstanciales.* En inglés, se llaman *adjuncts.* Es importante no confundir estos “extras” con el objeto directo o indirecto.
 Estos son los más típicos.

-> In English: In a sentence we can have "extras", sections that are not part of the main sentence, but give us additional information about the circumstances.
+💂 In a sentence we can have "extras", sections that are not part of the main sentence, but give us additional information about the circumstances.
 In Spanish, these "extras" are called *complementos circunstanciales.*
 In English, they are called *adjuncts.* It is important not to confuse these "extras" with the direct or indirect object. with the direct or indirect object.
 These are the most typical ones.

 ### 1. De lugar (place)

-Responde a *dónde:* / Answers to *where:*
+Responde a *dónde:* / 💂 Answers to *where:*

 *Cociné la cena en mi casa.*